 In such a free market, the rental price of an apartment would be the convergence point between what a tenant is willing to pay, and what a landlord is willing to accept, in an "arms length" transaction.

-In theory, the same forces that dictate the rental price will also dictate the property value.
+The same forces that dictate the rental price will also dictate the property value.

 To understand this we need to understand the "Cap Rate" or "Capitalization Rate" of an investment property.